lewisclark4/CI-MilestoneProjectFour/README.md

 To fix this I needed to pass in the category (if it had be selected).
 I utilised slugs to help acheive this (which also improved the URL naming) and passed these arguments into the all_products view.

+2. Following the implementation of slugs, I had the issue when attempting to view 'all products' as I was getting a NoReverseMatch error, in this case because a catgeory slug was not being passed into my href url against each product.

+To fix this I created the get_absolute_url model method in the product class, to allow me to obtain the catgeory slug via the Product Class, and pass this, and the product slug as args.

 [Back to Top](#overview)